 The Litchfields spent 7 months lovingly restoring the building with their son/project manager Jack Litchfield, restaurant manager Adam Politeski, contractor Frank Wyssen, go-to guy Frank McLean, and scores of other talented people.
 Randy was in there with sleeves rolled up the whole time.

 Frank Wyssen’s team repaired the historic red brick and opened up the original arched windows as well as big new windows in The Community Room.
 Some of the brick they removed now decorates the restaurant.

 Randy was excited to expose the historic tin ceiling (and then take it down, fireproof the ceiling, and nail it back up), and the curved wall inside the entrance.
 Look for the original curved baseboard as you come in our front door.

 Inside the walls we found road signs, medicine bottles, a woman’s boot, a WWI newspaper clipping, stubby beer bottles, a beautiful stained-glass transom, and more.
 Look for these artifacts at The Corner.

 It all came together in April 2016 as The Corner Café & Grill opened with a commitment to community, affordability, accessibility, and homemade food with local ingredients.

-Upstairs, the Chans’ former residence has been transformed into apartments with prime Thornbury views, available for short-term rentals.
+Upstairs, the Chans’ former residence has been transformed into apartments with prime Thornbury views.